 We seek to foster globally minded agricultural experts who can meet the needs of society in collaboration with various organizations, including local research and development institutes; businesses related to agriculture, food, and animals; international organizations responsible for animal health and food safety; and organizations engaged in international cooperation in developing countries.
 To this end, we are working to achieve the following four visions.

 - Develop a curriculum that is equal to the educational standards of Europe and America.

-The School of Cooperative Veterinary Medicine provides an advanced world-class veterinary education to prepare veterinarians for global careers.
+The School of Cooperative Veterinary Medicine acquired accreditation from the European Association of Establishments for Veterinary Education (EAEVE) to provide an advanced world-class veterinary education to prepare veterinarians for global careers.